 They are a cybersecurity SaaS, and they have created a lengthy, detailed statistics page for their niche.

 This is impactful because now when journalists and bloggers in the cybersecurity industry go to write an article, they will likely search for “cybersecurity statistics” to reference!
+By incorporating information about the benefits of using a Virtual Private Network (VPN) or antivirus for your phone, you’ll provide a comprehensive resource for writers to reference, further solidifying your position as a go-to source for cybersecurity information.

 Meaning if you can rank this article #1, you will be the go-to resource for writers to reference, driving powerful links back to your SaaS.